dillonallen92/CSUF-Project-Code/Project/README.md

 # 🌡️ Valley Fever & Wildfire Incidents: Time Series Forecasting with LSTM

 This project explores the potential relationship between **wildfire incidents** and **Valley Fever (Coccidioidomycosis)** case rates using a time series modeling pipeline built in **PyTorch**.
-The goal is to predict future VF case counts using historical trends, with fire data as a possible covariate.
+The goal is to predict future VF case counts using historical trends.

 ---